mshick/mshick/README.md

 - <samp>[Understand your software’s supply chain with GitHub’s dependency graph](https://github.blog/security/supply-chain-security/understand-your-softwares-supply-chain-with-githubs-dependency-graph/) <kbd>2025-07-01T12:00-04:00</kbd></samp>
 - <samp>[GitHub Advisory Database by the numbers: Known security vulnerabilities and what you can do about them](https://github.blog/security/github-advisory-database-by-the-numbers-known-security-vulnerabilities-and-what-you-can-do-about-them/) <kbd>2025-06-27T12:00-04:00</kbd></samp>
 - <samp>[From pair to peer programmer: Our vision for agentic workflows in GitHub Copilot](https://github.blog/news-insights/product-news/from-pair-to-peer-programmer-our-vision-for-agentic-workflows-in-github-copilot/) <kbd>2025-06-25T12:00-04:00</kbd></samp>
-- <samp>[Why developer expertise matters more than ever in the age of AI](https://github.blog/developer-skills/career-growth/why-developer-expertise-matters-more-than-ever-in-the-age-of-ai/) <kbd>2025-06-24T13:04-04:00</kbd></samp>

 <!-- POSTS:END -->